HomeConstruction & MaterialsSquare Footage Calculator

 National Wood Flooring Association - Installation Guidelines

-Source for the 10% waste overage recommendation for standard flooring installations and 15% for diagonal or herringbone patterns.
+Source for the 10% waste overage for standard flooring and 15% for diagonal or herringbone patterns used in the material estimates.

 2